uniwebcms/website-components-template/README.md

 > Note: When connecting a website with a module, the URL must include the module name in its path because there might be several modules hosted under the same domain.

 **Step 4**: [Create a test website](https://github.com/uniwebcms/uniweb-module-builder/blob/main/docs/dev_with_tunnel.md#connecting-the-module-to-a-website), turn on its **Dev Mode**, and set the dev-mode **Website  Styler** to the URL produced in the last step (see the picture below).
-Continue developing the components in your module and testing them on the test website.
+Continue developing the components in your module and reload the website to get the latest test bundle as it changes.

 ![img.jpg](https://github.com/uniwebcms/uniweb-module-builder/raw/main/docs/assets/dev_mode.jpg)